Resource 2: Lesson transcript

 Background information / subject knowledge for teacher

-Teacher (T) teaching Standard 7 English (reading lesson) to pupils (Ps)
+Teacher (T) teaching Grade 7 English (reading lesson) to pupils (Ps)

-T: What I want you to do now is, I will read first, and I will ask you to follow me at some times.
+T: What I want you to do now, I will read first, and I will ask you to follow me at some times.
 Ne?

 T: Long ago, the King of Egypt wanted to know how his people lived.
 Where is Egypt?
 Yes?

 P: Egypt is in the North of Africa.

 Ps: Yes (Chorus)

 T: Right.
 One night he dressed like a poor man and went into the city.
 What is a city?